microsoft/Inventory-Visibility-Add-in-Examples/features/180atp/180-days_ATP_feature_instructions.md

 <br>

 <div style="background-color: #e6f3ff; padding: 10px; border-radius: 10px;">
-<strong>Tips:</strong><br>
-GroupByValues is very important for querying 180-days ATP.<br>
+<strong>Tips: How to query 180-days ATP</strong><br>
-As the data with date is structrued and organized by index set, so when query you <strong>must use one of your index sets in the GroupByValues</strong> section of your query.<br>
+The scheduled changes are structured and organized by index set, so you <strong>must use one of your index sets in the GroupByValues</strong> section of your query.<br>
+Please note this has to be perfect match, thus do not add or miss dimensions to avoid query failure. <br>
 When you have multiple index sets, you can query by any of them.
+But do not mix. <br>
+<strong>Filters section should only contain dimensions from Partition Configuration and ATP Index Set Configuration.</strong>
 </div>

 ## Query On UI & Result Example